- FAQs

 -

-Pension (annuity) payments are treated as income and taxed under the PAYE system (for example, income tax, PRSI, USC).
+Pension (Vested PRSA, ARF and annuity) payments are treated as income and taxed under the PAYE system (for example, income tax, PRSI, USC).

 -